-Many times I heard the question: “Olga when you need to write your life story?”
-I answered.
-“It is doesn’t so important because I have a lot of stories in my books.
-And also everyone has own life story.”
-It is true because you, I and everyone has own unique life . . .
+Many times I have heard the question, “Olga when will you write your life story?”
+I have responded, “It isn’t so important because I write many stories in my books, and everyone has their own life story.”
+It is true because you, I and everyone else has their own unique life story.

-And at the same time, this question makes sense, because my life story is the foundation of all my creativity.
-So made that.
-And if you have 10-15 minute – welcome to my life story! 🙂
+However, this question makes sense.
+When we share our stories, we start to realize our endless possibilities and uniqueness and we have a deeper understanding of each other.
+My life story is the foundation of all my creativity.
+So I decided to write it! if you have 10-15 minutes – welcome to my life story!

 I grew up in a wonderful world that my mother opened and which has shaped my whole life.
 This was a huge world full of light, kindness, and love.
-It is this world, the world in me, that created the conditions to achieve tremendous results and what I create continues to surprise me.
+It is this world, the world in me, that created the conditions to achieve results and what I create continues to surprise me.
 “How did I do this?”
 This world in me has always supported me and continues to support me now, giving me an amazing feeling of peace, peace, joy, and love.
-I can enter this inner world at any moment in time without blocking the outside world, but on the contrary, fills me with even greater unity with it.
+I can enter this inner world at any moment saving unity with the outside world.

 At first, it was difficult for me to explain this state.
 I did it intuitively.
 So when I heard the questions “Where do you get the energy to do everything you do?”
 Or “How do you do it?”
 I used to smile and answer “I have a secret battery” or similar responses.
 Later I began to look for answers and found them in the books: Pythagoras, Aristotle, Socrates, Gette, Newton, Itten, Inayat Hazrat Khan, Darwin, Ushinsky, Tolstoy, Antarova, Sukhomlinsky, Vavilov, Vernadsky, Lomonosov.